barborawolf/stats-tutorials/README.md

 `/Rmd` contains the Rmarkdown files that generated the html files.

-`/data` contains the data files used in the tutorials, in `.csv` format.
+`/data` contains the data files used in the tutorials, mostly in `.csv` format.